darkivist/csci_6221/Schild_working/README.md

 **Contains working to-do app files for sharing**

 **Xcode automatically generates these files but with basic/shell code.
-Update them with the code in the like-files found in this folder.**
+Either update them with the code in the like-files found in this folder, or just download these from here and replace the ones that Xcode generated for your project.
+Recommend completely replacing the Main.storyboard with the one here to get all of the settings/connections.**
   - AppDelegate.swift
   - SceneDelegate.swift
   - ViewController.swift